Serving

 NOTES:

 2. Oil: Melted bacon drippings would be properly Southern, but vegetable oil will work fine for the porkophobe.
-Some recipes call for "vegetable shortening" but most of those are dangerous trans fats.
+Some recipes call for "vegetable shortening" but be sure to use a "no trans fats" version.